Sam Crawford (basketball): Professional career

-In the days leading to the 1993 NBA Draft Crawford was projected as a late second round pick, and he took part in Pre-Draft camps in Phoenix, Arizona.
+In the days leading to the 1993 NBA draft Crawford was projected as a late second round pick, and he took part in Pre-Draft camps in Phoenix, Arizona.
 However, he ended up being not drafted by an NBA franchise.

 Crawford then decided to join the Continental Basketball Association and signed for the Hartford Hellcats where he started 2 of 23 games, averaging 9.0 points, 6.7 assists and 1.1 steals in 25.2 minutes per game.
 During the same season he transferred to the Wichita Falls Texans where he was a starter (15 out of 18 games) and averaged 14.5 points, 9.9 assists and 0.9 steals in 37.9 minutes.
+Crawford was selected to the CBA All-Rookie Second Team in 1994.

 In 1994 he played in the Liga Profesional de Baloncesto in Venezuela where he led the league in assists per game at 11.1 (267 in 24 games), the all-time league record for highest assists per game average in a single season.
 His last team in the CBA were the Grand Rapids Mackers where he only played 3 games, averaging 3.0 points and 0.3 assists in the 1994–95 season.